masarunakajima/dataViz/README.md

 subdirectories will be updated.
 4. Once you choose the date directory, the application will list the shots.
 Select one or more shots and click "Load".

+## Simple plot
+1. Choose shot(s) in the "Loaded Shot" list and the channel(s) in the "Channel" list, and click "Plot" button.
+A window will appear with the plot.
+2. You can specify the parameters such as smoothing, DC cancel, and so on.
+3. All the channels chosen will be plotted together.
+4. If you wish to plot different data in a different plot on the same window, choose the window in the "Window" list and select a blank cell in the "Plot Layout", before clicking "Plot".
+5. Different plots can be synchronize in the X-, Y-, or both axes by selecting them in the "Plot Layout" and clicking "Link X", "Link Y", or "Link XY", respectively.

+## Power spectral density
+1. Choose a shot and a channel and click "PSD".
+A PSD and raw signal will be plotted.
+2. You can change the region to perform PSD by changing the region of interest in the raw data plot.
+3. Parameters can also be changed, such as detrend, nperseg, and overlap.

+## Cross spectral density
+1. Choose a shot and two channels and click "CSD".
+Cross spectral density, coherence, phase, and raw data will be displayed.
+2. You can change the region by adjusting the region of interest in the raw data.